HowToSD/ComfyUI-Pt-Wrapper/docs/training_rnn_for_classification.md

 ## Loading Data

-Specify a Hugging Face text dataset using **Ptf Hf Glove Dataset** to load the text data, and encode each word using GloVe embeddings.
+Specify a Hugging Face text dataset using **Ptv Hf Glove Dataset** to load the text data, and encode each word using GloVe embeddings.
 Then use **Pt Data Loader** to batch the data and feed it into the training node.

 ## Setting Up Optimizer and Scheduler